bkuhn/talks/Samba-XP-2012/compliance.markdown

 + When no software developers are left who want to enforce GPL &hellip;
     + I'll of course stop.

+# Samba Enforcement Plans

++ Samba has a long history of GPL enforcement.
+     + More developer-run enforcement efforts than any project in history.
+     + Jeremy &amp; Tridge dealt with one of the earliest nefarious violators in history.
+     + Simo has led compliance efforts for years.

++ Sadly, enforcement **isn't** an interesting technical problem:
+     + Rarely are violators smart enough to write useful new code &hellip;
+     + &hellip; they just punish their users by prohibiting upgrade of Samba.
+     + &hellip; no interesting engineering problems.

++ Use Conservancy to get the job done: it's always here to to do Samba's boring work.

 # More Info / Talk License

 + URLs / Social Networking / Email: